 “A factory is obviously made up of buildings, machines and people, but it also includes data that is built up and stored over time.”

 When we think of “industrial data” we think of instrumentation, inventory management and performance measurement.
 But that’s not all it is.
 Today, by analysing big data we can reconstitute certain know-how more quickly.
-“Ten years ago, if we relocated a biscuit factory, we had to rapidly recover the know-how of the kneader (who adapted the amount of water used in the pastry depending on the weather conditions) and the technical expertise of the oven operator who regulated the temperature of the 150 burners every day.
+“Ten years ago, if we relocated a biscuit factory, we had to rapidly recover the knowledge of the kneader (who adapted the amount of water used in the pastry depending on the weather conditions) and the technical expertise of the oven operator who regulated the temperature of the 150 burners every day.
 Getting this right in the new factory was a long and fastidious process.”
 This relationship between process and product is knowledge that’s often just in the heads of the people operating the machines.
 You have to rebuild that knowledge to get the new facility back up and running as soon as possible.
 And that’s exactly what artificial intelligence can help us to do.

 The real challenge is being able to leverage industrial data very quickly, as well as managing other types of data.
 And once again, it’s all about experience and know-how!

-Assystem meets this challenge by working with experts and operators to closely model the know-how behind a factory’s production.
+Assystem meets this challenge by working with experts and operators to closely model the knowledge behind a factory’s production.
 Then, we combine this process with a data science approach by generating self-learning algorithms which are optimised by continuous data capture.

 Managing the operational phase